fltk-rs/fltk-decl/README.md

 # fltk-decl
-Use json to describe your fltk-rs gui.
+Use json to describe your fltk-rs gui, with support for hot-reloading.

 ## Usage
 Create a json file, let's call it gui.json.